arandomsite/tellinux/README.md

 ## How to make a site
 1. First make a GitHub repository named "tellinux-site"

-2. If you haven't already, make a file and name it "README.md"
+2. Make a file called "index.txt"

 3. Your GitHub username will be your URL